 Example: Sally has recently purchased some products from your E-store.
 Here’s a breakdown of her R-F-M value.

 – Recency refers to Sally’s recent purchase history.
 A customer who has purchased recently is more likely to make a repeat purchase than someone who hasn’t purchased yet.

 – Frequency refers to how many times she has purchased in a given period.
 Active customers who have made frequent purchases will continue to do so rather than those who rarely purchase.

 – Monetary refers to the amount of money spent by Sally on your products.
-A customer with a high purchase value is likely to return than a customer with a lower purchase value.
+A customer with a high purchase value is more likely to return than a customer with a lower purchase value.

-Such a hyper-targeted approach provides you a holistic view of the average CLV of your customers.
+Such a hyper-targeted approach provides you with a holistic view of the average CLV of your customers.
 According to the infographic above, the aim should be to convert the not-profitable customers to very profitable customers.
 In addition, you need to retain profitable and very profitable customers.